SabyasachiNayak/ranger/README.md

 Terraform can be downloaded from here.

-Used version : Terraform v0.11.10 ( terraform.zip ) or  https://www.terraform.io/downloads.html
+Used version : Terraform v0.11.10 or  https://www.terraform.io/downloads.html

 Below is the architectural diagram of the ranger infrastructure.